aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/external-secrets.md

 You can see here, that it's using a [JSON Web Token (jwt)](https://jwt.io/), referenced to the ServiceAccount we just checked, to sync with AWS Secrets Manager.

-Let's move forward and create an `ExternalSecret`, that describes what data should be fetched from AWS Secrets Manager, how the data should be transformed and saved as a Kubernetes Secret.
-And also patch our `catalog` Deployment to use the External Secret as source for the credentials.
+Let's move forward and create an `ExternalSecret` that describes what data should be fetched from AWS Secrets Manager, how the data should be transformed and saved as a Kubernetes Secret.
+Then we can patch our `catalog` Deployment to use the External Secret as source for the credentials.

 ```kustomization
 modules/security/secrets-manager/external-secrets/kustomization.yaml